 If the coating gets damaged or wears out, or if you decide to change the look of your Plasti Dipped items, cured Plasti Dip Blaze will peel off easily from most surfaces.
 It leaves the material underneath in its original, pre-Dipped condition.

-For the brightest possible colours, it is best to apply Plasti Dip Blaze over a white base, preferably white Plasti Dip for optimum adhesion.
+For the brightest possible colours, it is best to apply Plasti Dip Blaze over a white base, preferably white Plasti Dip or Full dip for optimum brightness.

 Due to their unique composition, fluorescent pigments like the ones used in Plasti Dip Blaze tend to fade faster than other colours.
 Plasti Dip has taken preventative measures, including the addition of a UV protector to the formula, to help our Blaze colours stay brighter longer, but some fading is inevitable.
 However, in most instances, quick touch ups as needed should be sufficient to keep Blaze colours bright.